KDOURI/Reinforcement-Learning/README.md

 ##### This project represents some examples of reinforcement learning.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
-* The first example represents the Multi-Armed Bandit problem solved with different algorithms such as:
+* The first example (MAB) represents the Multi-Armed Bandit problem solved with different algorithms such as:

       - Epsilon-Greedy
       - OPTIMISTIC INITIAL VALUES
       - Upper Confidence Bound
       - GRADIENT BANDIT ALGORITHM
 __________________________________________________________________________________________________________________________________________________________
-* The Seconde example represents differents algorithms of Dynamics Programming such as:
+* The Seconde example (DP) represents differents algorithms of Dynamics Programming such as:

       - Iterative Policy Evaluation
       - Policy Improvement